SPANDigital/presidium/docs/content/reference/themes.md

 ---
 title: Themes
-slug: themes
-url: reference/themes
 weight: 2
 ---

 Presidium provides some themes when spinning up your Presidium Site through the command line.
-You will see something like this when running `presidium-hugo init`:
+You will see something like this when running `presidium init`:

 ```
 Select a theme